Coventry Telegraph

 It’s published by Coventry & Warwickshire Newspapers Ltd, a division of Trinity Mirror Midlands.

-There are three geographical editions: the City edition for Coventry itself, plus sub-editions for Nuneaton and for elsewhere in Warwickshire.
+There are three geographical editions: the City edition for Coventry itself, plus sub-editions for Nuneaton and for eastern and southern Warwickshire.
 There’s also a Midweek Pink edition focusing on sports, and a companion weekly freesheet, the Coventry Times.

 Each day has at least one special feature supplement: